djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2023-07-09-anotha-one.markdown

 By now, I'm practiced.
 My parent calls me up, I can tell from the tone that the news is going to be sad, it's someone old, and I think, "OK, I've been through this."
 It's not easy, but I make it.
 I fire up my "mourning" playlist.
 I tell my friends that I might be a bit down for the next few days (two weeks seems to be a ceiling for the half life), but that I'll be fine, but that sometimes I think, "Oops, I should've told someone", so that's why I'm telling them.

 I'm honestly laughing as I type this.
 And no disrespect to my grandma at all.
-It's just why do I have a checklist of what to do?
+It's just why do I have an itemized set of things to do?
 Why do I have a "mourning" playlist?

 She had a phenomenal life, as far as I can tell.
 Her kids are great (I might be biased); her grandkids are great (I'm definitely biased).
 My cousins are doing well in school, well in life.
 Her kids went to college, did well, have &ndash; I think it's fair to say &ndash; good lives.
 Are they perfect?
 No, but whose are?
 Her husband loved (loves) her.
 She had a remarkably open mind.
 If I grew up in a town of 700 and lived there for 95% of my life, I'd've probably been a Republican, and I might've been a little hateful.
 She wasn't.
 She had a great sense of humor, was a well-liked (deservedly so) educator, and had a whole lot of respect and love for a whole lot of people.